mit1812/FE-PG/README.md

 # FEPG

-PokeData is a React application that displays a list of Pokémon using the PokeAPI.
-It features pagination and allows users to select the number of Pokémon displayed per page.

 ## Requirements

 - [x] Implement a page for browsing through all pokemon data provided by a REST API Endpoint